-My messenger started going off and water testing the San Pedrito Highway became my new priority.
+My messenger started going off, and water testing the San Pedrito Highway became my new priority.
 Pinch-hitting for crocodile Chris and Christina who were unavailable to do the job.
-I was back and forth with a few friends between a Facebook group post and Fb messenger.
-It came down to Maureen Utsman, Robbie Zeske, Diana Evans and Susan Zell Watts as the people who could help.
-I needed to get the four presence-absence coliform test kit containers my friend Heather in Canada had lined up with Ismael at Consolidated Water, and get them filled with water samples.
-Susan ended up taking it on and thankfully so for me, as Randy was with her.
+I was back and forth with a few friends between a Facebook group post and messenger.
+It came down to Maureen Utsman, Robbie Zeske, Diana Evans and Susan Zell Watts, as the people who could help.
+I needed to get the four presence-absence coli-form test kit containers my friend Heather in Canada had lined up with Ismael at Consolidated Water, and get them filled with water samples.
+Susan ended up taking it on and thankfully so for me, Randy was with her.
 They had just done lunch at Mesa Cafe.

 I can say without a doubt chivalry is not dead and I really did dodge a bullet yesterday afternoon.
-Though I had my water runners on and was totally prepared to do go in the swampiest most toxic looking parts of the wetlands, I did not have to.
+Though I had my water runners on and was totally prepared to go in the swampiest, most toxic looking parts of the wetlands, I didn’t have to.
 Randy in his nice flip flops would not take no for an answer.
 He bravely went in the foul water in four different places to fill our sample bottles.

 Next came near the tennis court area of the San Pedro Fitness Club.
 We made sure to pick the worst looking areas.

-The two pictures above are fitting because they immediately bounced me to my garbage stash for 2017 and the picture below October 10th, 2017 taken from the roof of the fitness club.
+The two pictures above are fitting because they immediately bounced me to my garbage stash for 2017.
+The picture below was on October 10th, 2017 taken from the roof of the fitness club.
 The picture above to the left, the white building, was that very roof where I took the picture below.
 Not knowing that I would be helping water test that very area after the big Belize Tourism Industry Asociation San Pedro Chapter clean-up campaign.
 Amazing how the story unfolds.

 The last area Randy picked as was near and dear to his hear.
 He spent pretty much all day of day three on the cleanup campaign in this spot.
 Plus we all agreed we needed one sample from the east side of the road.
 We noticed lots of film covering the water and the road.